 - Self Timer or App Remote Control

-I personally use a Lumix G6, a Micro 4/3 DSLR with a huge range of features, but it’s on the expensive side.
-A much cheaper option would be the Nikkon D40x, a basic camera but it will do everything you need.
+I personally use a Lumix G85, a Micro 4/3 DSLR with a huge range of features, it’s not too expensive and has all the necessary features for shooting 360 Panoramas.
+A much cheaper option would be the Nikkon D40x, a basic camera but with the right lens you’ll still be able to shoot professional quality 360 panoramas.

 2. Fish Eye Lens